Luar Batang Mosque

 The Luar Batang Mosque (Masjid Luar Batang) is one of the oldest mosques in Jakarta, Indonesia, located in the area of Pasar Ikan (Fish Market) in North Jakarta on the west side of the Sunda Kelapa Harbor.
-The Mosque was built in the 18th-century and named after Luar Batang, in accordance with the nickname of a sacred guardian of Islam, Habib Luar Batang, where his shrine is also located.
+The mosque was built in the 18th century and named after Luar Batang, in accordance with the nickname of a sacred guardian of Islam, Habib Luar Batang, where his shrine is also located.

 History

-Habib Husein bin Abu Bakr bin Abdillah al-Aydarus was born in Mighab near Hazam in Hadhramaut, but migrated to Batavia when he was relatively young at around 20 years old to preach Islam.
-There is story saying that he stopped by in Gujarat on his route to Nusantara.
-He landed in area called Kampung Luar Batang when the area was under control of Dutch East India Company (VOC).
+Habib Husein bin Abu Bakr bin Abdillah al-Aydarus was born in Mighab near Hazam in Hadhramaut, but migrated to Batavia when he was relatively young, around 20 years old, to preach Islam.
+There is a story saying that he stopped by Gujarat on his route to Nusantara.
+He landed in an area called Kampung Luar Batang when the area was under the control of the Dutch East India Company (VOC).
 Habib Husein became increasingly popular and many people began to flock to his place to live.
 This has led to the suspicion of local authorities.
 So, Hussein and his family were arrested and imprisoned in a separate room in Glodok.
 According to the local urban legend, at every prayer time Habib Husein always seemed to be the Imam in a large holding room, but at the same time the prison officers saw him also was sleeping in his locked cell.
 On the basis of this miracle, then Habib Husein was released.
 Habib Husein died on 27th of Ramadhan 1169 AH or on Tuesday June 24, 1756 and buried inside the mosque complex.

 Habib Husein is a Sayyid of Ba 'Alawi sada family.
 His full name is Husein bin Abubakar bin Abdullah bin Husein bin Ali bin Muhammad bin Ahmad bin Husein bin Abdullah bin Abubakar Al-Sakran bin Abdurrahman Assaqqaf bin Muhammad Maula Al-Dawilah bin Ali bin Alwi bin Muhammad al-Faqih al-Muqaddam bin Ali bin Muhammad Shahib Mirbath.

 In 1791 a Chinese explorer, named Ong Hoe Hoe lingered in Batavia and wrote about a prominent Chinese among the Chinese who had long lived in Luar Batang.
 In Ong Hoe Hoe's report written around 1793 and translated into Dutch in 1852, he mentioned about a sage in Luar Batang.
 "Nek Bok Seng once lived in a wooden hut made of banana tree in a place called the shrine.
 He lived alone and busied himself with reading and writing books.
 He loved playing flute, poetry and playing chess cleverly.
 He was a wise and intelligent man.
 On Sunday the house was full of friends.
 He was as excited as our famous man Pok Hoe, respected for the way he entertained people ...
 Daze and kind of the bong Seng like Chrysanthemums while in his heart it occurred very beautiful.
 Actually, he may be called and regarded as a wise man of our century " There is no clear explanation whether the person Nek Bok Seng as described is actually Habib Husain.